hanzoai/agency/LLM.md

    - `src/components/CaseStudy.tsx`: Component used on the homepage to showcase featured case studies

 3. **Case Study IDs**:
-   - All case study IDs are defined in `caseStudiesData.ts`
+   - Each case study file exports an object with an `id` property matching its filename
    - IDs are used consistently throughout the application
    - The ID `damon-motorcycles` is used in data but sometimes referred to as `damon` in UI components

 4. **Routing Structure**:
    - All case studies are accessed via the route pattern: `/case-study/:id`
-   - The ID in the route corresponds to the ID in `caseStudiesData.ts`
+   - The ID in the route corresponds to the ID in the case study file

 ## Project Cleanup History

-### Data Consolidation
+### Data Reorganization
-- **Issue**: Case study data was duplicated in both caseStudiesData.ts and ProjectDetail.tsx
+- **Issue**: Case study data was split across multiple files with duplication and inconsistencies
-- **Resolution**: Consolidated all case study data into caseStudiesData.ts
+- **Resolution**: Created individual files for each case study and a centralized import/export system
 - **Files Updated**:
-  - `src/pages/ProjectDetail.tsx` was replaced by `src/pages/CaseStudy.tsx`
-  - `App.tsx` updated to use CaseStudy.tsx instead of ProjectDetail.tsx
+  - Created `src/data/case-studies/` directory with individual files for each case study
+  - Created `src/data/caseStudies.ts` to import and export all case studies
-  - Updated all components to reference consistent IDs from caseStudiesData.ts
+  - Updated all components to reference the new data structure
+  - Removed deprecated files `caseStudiesData.ts` and `additionalCaseStudies.ts`

 ### Component Consolidation
 - **Issue**: Multiple redundant components for rendering case studies